 Buzzfeed also posted a two-part video series on this topic.
 The series was named 'Americans Try Exotic Japanese KitKats'.
-These videos received 9 million viewers.
-It also got hundreds of comments from people all around the world who expressed their desires of trying out all these flavours.
+These videos received 9 million views.
+It also got hundreds of comments from people all around the world who expressed their desire of trying out all these flavors.

-The company uses Moment Marketing on Social Media.
-When brands interact with other brands on Social Media it is known as Moment Marketing.
 The brand has collaborated with other famous snack brands.
 One of their best collaborations includes Oreo KitKat.
-The interaction of KitKat with other brands generated hundreds of retweets and created a good Brand image in the market.
+The interaction of KitKat with other brands generated hundreds of retweets and created a good brand image in the market.

 'We couldn’t imagine a better name for our Android K release than the tasty chocolate that’s been a favourite among the team since the early days of Android' said the Director of Android Marketing Marc Vanlerberghe.

-As you can see the Marketing Strategy of KitKat was unique.
+As you can see the marketing strategy of KitKat was unique.
 But, the most important thing is that their product was of high quality.
-Even if you see now, the KitKat still has the charm that it had a few years back.
-KitKat connected with their audience and understood their needs.
+Even if you see it now, KitKat still has the charm that it had a few years back.
+KitKat connected with its audience and understood their needs.

 A wide variety of flavors, taglines, and packaging played a very important role in the brand's success.
 They faced high competition from Cadbury but, due to their unique product the company kept growing.
-So, the learning here is to provide a unique and high-quality product to the people.
+So, the learning here is to provide a unique and high-quality product to your target audience.

 What is the Target audience of KitKat?

-The Target audience of KitKat is men and women of all ages.
+The Target audience of KitKat is men, women and kids of all ages.